 Engineering at Cambridge

-Engineering at Cambridge is an unusually broadly based course.
-During the first two years (Parts 1A and 1B of the Engineering Tripos), students take courses applicable to all branches of engineering, and this enables them to see the important inter-relationships of the way engineering principles are applied in different fields.
-In the third year of the Engineering Tripos students may specialise by choosing papers from a wide range of subjects offered.
-Subject areas include civil, mechanical, aeronautical, electrical and control engineering.
+Engineering at Cambridge covers a broad range of engineering topics.
+During the first two years all students take courses covering fundamental engineering branches such as mechanics, structures, materials, thermofluids, electrical engineering and mathematics.
+This enables them to see the important inter-relationships of the ways engineering principles are applied in different fields.
+In the third year of the Engineering Tripos students specialise by focusing on one or two of many engineering subject areas, e.g. mechanical, civil, aeronautical, electrical, control, bioengineering, and sustainability and the environment.
 In the fourth year students specialise still further and undertake extensive project work.
-Alternatively, after the first year it is possible to transfer to the Chemical Engineering Tripos for the remaining three years' study.
-After Part IB students may also take the Management Studies Tripos or the Manufacturing Engineering Tripos; this latter also offering a fourth year of study.
+Alternatively, after the first year it is possible to transfer to the Chemical Engineering Tripos for the remaining three years of study.
+After the second year students may also transfer to the Manufacturing Engineering Tripos or the Management Studies Tripos offered by the Judge Business School.

 Full details about the structure and content of the course can be found at the Departmental website.